CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/run_cmaq_c6a.2xlarge.md

 Use lscpu to view number of cores

-Cconfirm that there are 4 cores on the c6a.2xlarge ec2 instance that was created with hyperthreading turned off (1 thread per core).
+Confirm that there are 4 cores on the c6a.2xlarge ec2 instance that was created with hyperthreading turned off (1 thread per core).

 `lscpu`